Causal Influences over Social Learning Networks: Application to Social Media Data

 In this section, we use the GCL algorithm (Alg.~\ref{alg:social_causal_learning}) on real-world data to assess the influence of Twitter users.
-Our approach distinguishes itself from prior works \cite{twitter_quercia2011mood,twitter_influence_measure,smith2021automatic,valentina2023discovering}, which typically rely on some descriptive statistics to measure influence in Twitter.
+Our approach distinguishes itself from prior works \citep{twitter_quercia2011mood,twitter_influence_measure,smith2021automatic,valentina2023discovering}, which typically rely on some descriptive statistics to measure influence in Twitter.
 More specifically, in our approach, \begin{itemize} \item All input requirements are publicly available, i.e., publicly shared posts (tweets) by users and the information of who follows whom.
-This offers a significant advantage in terms of privacy, as we do not require any private feature about users. \item Going beyond providing a mere ranking of influential users, we also quantify the bipartite causal relations. \item We leverage natural language processing tools to extract meaningful information from the content of users' posts to form belief inputs, rather than relying on traditional simpler metrics such as the posting frequency. \end{itemize} Note that we utilize Alg.~\ref{alg:social_causal_learning} for the NBSL model ($\delta = 0, \beta = 1$) as-is, without employing additional techniques to enhance its accuracy for real-world modeling.
+This offers a significant advantage in terms of privacy, as we do not require any private feature about users. \item Going beyond providing a mere ranking of influential users, we also quantify the bipartite causal relations. \item We leverage natural language processing tools to extract meaningful information from the content of users' posts to form belief inputs, rather than relying on traditional simpler metrics such as the posting frequency.
+In contrast to the binary treatment approach, adopting the continuous treatment metric in \eqref{eq:cmkgeneral_def} for our causality definition enables us to allow for the use of continuous variables such as opinions and sentiment scores. \end{itemize} Note that we utilize Alg.~\ref{alg:social_causal_learning} for the NBSL model ($\delta = 0, \beta = 1$) as-is, without employing additional techniques to enhance its accuracy for real-world modeling.
 Our intention is to demonstrate the practical usefulness of our algorithm rather than striving to develop the most advanced practical algorithm available.